cohere-coop/apprenticeship.community/site/rules/_posts/2015-01-30-get-permission.md

 Unwanted physical contact, sexual attention, or repeated unwelcome communication is harassment.
-Consent is explicitely given.
+Consent is explicitly given.
 Dressing or acting in a certain way is not consent.